yuyang-0825/TrimNN/README.md

 ```
 ##### Command Line Arguments:
 *	-size: The specific size of CC motif (from 3 to 9).
-*	-k: Use k-hop to get each node’s enclosed graph(here k=2 is default).
+*	-k: Use k-hop to get each node’s enclosed graph(here k=2 is the default value).
 *	-target: The file path for input cellular community graph.
 *	-celltype: The number of cell types in the input target gml(The input demo_data.gml here has 8 cell types).
-*	-outpath: The folder path for output results, inlude top overrepresented CC motif and all specific size motif's predicted occurrence number.
+*	-outpath: You should expected two files, one file is .gml file is top overrepresented CC motif, the other file is all specific size motif's predicted occurrence number in this folder.
 *	This function takes about 3 minutes to generate result on the machine with A100 GPU.

 ### Function 3: Identify all top overrepresented CC motifs